Cost of Surety Bonds

 • Bond amount: Some bonds have pre-determined amounts and premiums, like notary or auto dealer bonds.
 Those are usually the bonds the state requires professionals to obtain to receive their licenses to do business.
 The amount of other bonds depends on the details of the project and the involved parties.

 • Your credit score and credit history: Simply put—the better your credit score, the lower the premium.
 If your credit score is strong, your premium could be as low as 1% of the bond amount.
 Sureties assess the risk they take when providing you with the bond, and your credit history is an important factor there.
-Persons with bad credit scores can expect to pay up to 15% of the bond amount in premium.
+Persons with bad credit scores can expect to pay up to 15% of the bond amount in premiums.

 • The state you operate in and the regulatory authorities that require the bond: This is particularly true of the pre-determined bond amounts and premiums, but it can also influence the cost of other bonds.